MFS4711/project1-practice/README.md

 ## Testing and Validation

 ### Testing Results
-Summarize the results of testing across different devices and screen sizes.
-Mention any issues found and how they were resolved.
-**Guidance:** Summarize the results of your testing across various devices using tools like Chrome DevTools, as outlined in Phase 2.
-Mention any issues found and how they were resolved.

 #### Bug Fixes
 Testing of the project took place frequently to ensure any bugs could be dealt with at an early point.
 These bugs were first investigated using chrome developer tools and the fix put in place there before commiting it to the code.